Pioneers In Antibody Medicine

 While many people may have heard of antibodies in their high school science class, or in a sci-fi movie, like I did, they probably don’t think about them much today.
 We want folks to know how this biological element inspires new and established medicines, and what’s on the horizon for further breakthroughs in treatment.
 Knowing more can help answer questions like ‘why are some of my medicines pills and some are injections?’ or ‘how exactly does this medicine attack cancer cells without harming my healthy cells?’

 Knowing the fundamentals about antibody medicines can also help with understanding what’s next in this field of care.
 We’re working on novel antibody solutions called ‘bispecific antibodies’ that we think could further improve ‘standard’ antibodies by recruiting additional components of the immune defenses seen in nature.
 With a little luck and a lot of hard work, we’re just beginning to show what antibody science can do for humanity.
-I invite you to learn more here.
+I invite you to learn more about antibody medicine.